-- Understand the hazards associated with coastal and inshore rowing (such as tide, wind strength and direction and waves) and the barriers and controls to be used. - Check, prior to each launch, that: - Their boats have sufficient buoyancy, - o Self-bailers, where fitted, are in full working order, and - If self-bailers are not fitted then that there is a method of manual bailing. - Understand the correct techniques for launching and recovery from a beach or slipway.
-There is further information on boat handling in rough water. - Understand how to fit and adjust a lifejacket, especially coxes are expected to wear correctly fitted lifejackets at all times when afloat.

-• Abide by club rules, local navigation rules and any other rules.
+- Understand the hazards associated with coastal and inshore rowing (such as tide, wind strength and direction and waves) and the barriers and controls to be used. - Row only in conditions that they can cope with - Check, prior to each launch, that: - Their boats have sufficient buoyancy, - o Self-bailers, where fitted, are in full working order, and - o If self-bailers are not fitted then that there is a method of manual bailing. - Understand the correct techniques for launching and recovery from a beach or slipway.
+There is further information on boat handling in rough water. - Understand how to fit and adjust a lifejacket, especially coxes are expected to wear correctly fitted lifejackets at all times when afloat. - Abide by club rules, local navigation rules and any other rules.